Table of Contents Search for printer HOME

 Within a few years that changed.
 Scientists' attention focused on Antarctic and Arctic ice changes.
 New evidence and theories suggested that the Greenland and West Antarctic ice sheets might melt much faster than had been suspected, bringing a serious sea-level rise within the next few centuries — or even sooner.
 "Every time we make a big discovery in Greenland," one NASA researcher lamented, "we find out that the probability of a really fast collapse of the Greenland ice sheet is higher than we previously expected."
 West Antarctica was starting to look even more unstable.(71a)

 Still more alarming, to scientists and the public alike, were startling changes in "before and after" satellite pictures of sea ice in the Arctic.
 The ice pack was getting thinner and shrinking.
 "At the present rate," one group of scientists reported, "a summer ice-free Arctic Ocean within a century is a real possibility."
 That had last been seen millions of years ago, an epoch with a sea level roughly 25 meters above the present.
 As the Arctic seas opened to the winds there would be profound effects on weather far to southward.
 The feedback loop foreseen by Budyko a generation earlier was underway (see above).
-But the sea ice was seen to be dwindling faster than modern computer models predicted.
-Reviewing the familiar feedback where less ice and snow meant more sunlight absorbed, one group commented dryly that "Thresholds may produce unexpected system responses."(71b)
+And the sea ice was dwindling faster than modern computer models predicted.
+Reviewing the familiar feedback where less ice and snow meant more sunlight absorbed, one group commented dryly that approaching some critical point "may produce unexpected system responses."(71b)

 <=sea rise, ice, floods

-Media ranging from science magazines to movies reflected the new science in their distorted mirrors, offering scenarios of a climate that could change within a few decades or even, according to Hollywood, a few weeks.
-Around 2005 the term "tipping point" appeared in both scientific and popular climate reports, an admission that change could be not only rapid but irreversible.
-Since a change might take centuries although it would be irreversible once begun, some preferred the term "critical threshold."
-An expanding number of groups set to work to pin down just what thresholds might exist, at what temperature they would be passed, and how the approach to a transition might be detected..(72*)
+Media ranging from science magazines to movies reflected the new science in their distorted mirrors, offering scenarios of a climate that could change to an entirely different state within a few decades or even, according to Hollywood, a few weeks.
+Around 2005 the term "tipping point" appeared in scientific and news discussions of changes that, once begun, could not be stopped.
+Some preferred the term "critical threshold" for transformations that might not be rapid, stretching perhaps over centuries, but that would be irreversible once they passed a certain point.
+On the other hand, some feedback mechanisms might not end with an irreversible tipping over, but would simply amplify whatever change was underway.
+If we could get the planet to a state where it was not absorbing more energy from the Sun than it was emitting, such feedbacks could reverse and help cooling.
+Teams set to work to pin down just what thresholds might exist, at what temperature a point of no return might be passed, and how the approach to a transition might be detected..(72*)

 =>Public opinion

-Some of the most worrisome tipping points arose from biological and other feedbacks in the carbon cycle.
+Some of the most worrisome thresholds arose from biological and other feedbacks in the carbon cycle.
+These were expected to develop gradually, not as abrupt "tipping points," but might eventually be irreversible.
 Although data were spotty (mostly short-term studies of only a few of the countless biological systems), results in the early 2000s were discouraging.
 More likely than not, as soils got warmer they were releasing additional CO2, methane and other greenhouse gases.
-A rise in wildfires, accelerated by heat waves, emitted further carbon.
-The system of carbon uptake and release by forests, in particular, was so poorly understood that scientists admitted there was a "potential for major abrupt change."(73*)
+A rise in wildfires, accelerated by heat waves, emitted further carbon while degrading the ability of vegetation to take it up.
+The system of carbon uptake and release by the world's forests, in particular, was so poorly understood that scientists admitted forests held a "potential for major abrupt change."(73*)

 <=>Other gases

-Arguably the most dangerous carbon storage system was the vast Arctic tundra, where researchers from Canada to Siberia saw greenhouse gases bubbling out of melting soil before their eyes.
+Arguably the most dangerous carbon storage system was the vast Arctic tundra, where researchers from Canada to Siberia saw methane bubbling out of lakes before their eyes.
 Permafrost was thawing and emissions climbing much faster than anyone had predicted.
 A Russian researcher called it an "ecological landslide that is probably irreversible and is undoubtedly connected to climatic warming."
-In 2022 a group calculated that a tipping point for a collapse of boreal permafrost might possibly be passed at a global rise of 3° above the preindustrial temperature and was likely to be passed around 4°; the process would probably take half a century or more but could conceivably be faster.(73a*)
+In 2022 a group calculated that a tipping point for a collapse of boreal permafrost might possibly be passed at a global rise of 3°C above the pre-industrial temperature and was likely to be passed around 4°C. The collapse would probably take half a century or more but could conceivably be faster.(73a*)

 The good news was, nobody had yet found a mechanism that, outside Ice Age conditions, could plausibly bring a tremendous global climate change faster than over several decades.
-For example, a thorough review of research reached the not entirely reassuring conclusion that "increased permafrost carbon emissions in a warming climate are more likely to be gradual and sustained rather than abrupt and massive."(73b) Unless scientists had completely overlooked something essential (which was possible but unlikely), whatever changes happened would accumulate gradually.
-The bad news was that if "rapid" meant "within my lifetime," then rapid change was visibly underway.
+For example, a thorough review of research reached the not entirely reassuring conclusion that "increased permafrost carbon emissions in a warming climate are more likely to be gradual and sustained rather than abrupt and massive."(73b) The bad news was that if "rapid" meant "within my lifetime," then rapid change was visibly underway.
 Each ten-year period since the 1970s had been noticeably warmer on average than the preceding ten years, a global change far swifter than anything recorded in human history.
-And the feedbacks long anticipated were kicking in.
+And the feedbacks long anticipated were kicking in one by one.
 As the oceans warmed, seawater was measurably slower at taking up CO2.
-Uptake by plants and soils was also lagging or even reversing into net emission (from tundra and wildfires), while humanity's production of greenhouse gases continued to climb.
+Uptake by plants and soils was also lagging or even reversing into net emission of CO2 and methane from tundra, wetlands and wildfires, while humanity's production of greenhouse gases continued to climb relentlessly.

 <=Modern temp's